Skip to Content

 A little about eggplants

-The eggplant is native to India and Asia, where it can be found growing wild and it is believed that eggplants were brought to Europe sometime during the 7th or 8th century.
+The eggplant is native to India and Asia, where it can be found growing wild, and it is believed that eggplants were brought to Europe sometime during the 7th or 8th century.

-Because of it’s meaty texture, eggplant is used instead of meat in some vegetarian versions of meat recipes.
+Because of its meaty texture, eggplant is used instead of meat in some vegetarian versions of meat recipes.

-While there are a variety of types of eggplants, the one for this recipe is the large egg-shaped (or teardrop-shaped) blackish purple one with the meaty inside.
+While there are a variety of types of eggplants, the one for this recipe is the large, egg-shaped (or teardrop-shaped), blackish-purple one with the meaty inside.

-Eggplants have health benefits as they contain antioxidants like vitamins A and C, which help protect your cells against damage and are low in calories.
+Eggplants have health benefits, as they contain antioxidants like vitamins A and C, which help protect your cells against damage, and are low in calories.

 About cooking eggplant

 Before cooking an eggplant, cut off the top part where the green is (called a calyx).
 The bottom tip should also be removed, but this is not imperative.
-The skin is perfectly fine to eat, but it must be cooked well, otherwise it may come out chewy.
+The skin is perfectly fine to eat, but it must be cooked well.
+Otherwise it may come out chewy.

-This recipe can use either peeled eggplants or with the skin (having the skin on will not ruin the recipe).
+This recipe can use either peeled eggplants or eggplants with the skin (having the skin on will not ruin the recipe).

 Using salt before cooking can help prevent the eggplant from absorbing too much oil and becoming greasy if using oil with the eggplant recipe (I normally just pat the pieces with a paper towel if need be).

-If you do use salt, MAKE SURE to rinse it off before cooking the eggplant or the salt will become a part of your dish!
+If you do use salt, MAKE SURE to rinse it off before cooking the eggplant, or the salt will become a part of your dish!

 Personally, I have never salted my eggplants before using them (and I have used eggplants in two countries) and have never had any problem with bitterness, but if you have any concern, please do.